-Ewa Trębacz (pronounced Eva Trembatch) is a Polish-American composer and media artist living in Seattle.
+Ewa Trębacz (pronounced Eva Trembatch) is a Polish-American composer and digital artist living in Seattle.
 Her works range from purely instrumental solo, chamber, and symphonic compositions, to compositions with computer realized sound with live performance, to sound tracks for animated films, to experimental stereoscopic video.

 Her latest album can be streamed from Second Inversion's website, an online channel of Classical King FM, Seattle (includes all CD tracks and a commentary about the pieces): http://secondinversion.org/2014/07/07/465